SVRF/svrf-javascript-client/README.md

-# svrf-client

-svrf-client - JavaScript client for SVRF
+# svrf-client - the JavaScript client library for the SVRF API

 For more information, please visit [https://github.com/svrf/svrf-api](https://github.com/svrf/svrf-api)

+## Getting Started

+SVRF's API allows you to supercharge your project or app with the first and largest search engine for immersive experiences.
+We make it simple for any developer to incorporate highly immersive experiences with all kinds of applications: virtual reality, augmented reality, mixed reality, mobile, and web.

+The SVRF API Documentation is available at <https://developers.svrf.com>.

 ## Installation